0xABAD/magic-mouse-2/README.md

 With that in place the Magic Mouse 2 will now be properly loaded with scrolling when connected via Bluetooth.
-Note that isn't perfect and sometimes the kernel will attempt to reload the driver several times and may a few seconds.
+Note that isn't perfect and sometimes the kernel will attempt to reload the driver several times every a few seconds.
 Also, your mouse may randomly disconnect at times but this was happening to me before applying this fix, may be related to a kernel battery power management issue, and something I am looking into.